raohmaru/CFC/o8g/Documents/CFC-Rules.md

 __Copy Ability__
 To copy an ability from a character and give it to another character.
 Any existing abilities of the target character are replaced with the copied ability.

+__Draw a Card at Random__
+Shuffle your deck, then look through the top of it until you reveal a card of the selected type.
+If you do, put that card into your hand.
+Then shuffle your deck again.

 __Give Ability__
 See *Steal Ability*.